interledger/interledger.org-learn/src/content/docs/introduction/core-pillars-of-the-ilf.md

 ### Unlocking Payment Potential

-Our role is to advocate the benefits of interoperability and inclusivity in digital payment networks, build a strong and sustainable open-source community, and be the neutral home of Interledger Protocol (ILP) and it’s associated standards, patents and trademarks.
+Our role is to advocate the benefits of interoperability and inclusivity in digital payment networks, build a strong and sustainable open-source community, and be the neutral home of the Interledger Protocol (ILP) and its associated standards, patents, and trademarks.

 The Interledger Protocol (ILP) was created in 2015 by Stefan Thomas and Evan Schwartz.
 It routes packets of value across the Interledger network just as TCP/IP routes packets of information across the internet.
 By moving value as seamlessly as the internet moves information, payments set up using ILP are secure, fast, and can be in any currency, including fiat or otherwise.
 This means transactions are not limited to particular banks, mobile money providers, or even borders.